 Variables

 The project officers collected data on demographics, time of injury to arrival at the participating hospital, time to recording vital signs, vital signs, and times to and management details including imaging and surgery.
 Details of any injury sustained were collected and coded using ICD 10 and the Abbreviated Injury Scale (AIS).
-For ICD 10 coders underwent the WHO online ICD 10 training module and for AIS they were accredited.
+For ICD 10, coders underwent the WHO online ICD 10 training module; for AIS, they were accredited.
 Based on AIS we calculated the Injury Severity Score (ISS) and the New ISS (NISS).
 Supplemental Material 2 contains a full variable list, with definitions.

 Patient and public involvement